metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `default_mode` (Number) defaultMode is optional: mode bits used to set permissions on created files by default.Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.Defaults to 0644.Directories within the path are not affected by this setting.This might be in conflict with other options that affect the filemode, like fsGroup, and the result can be other mode bits set.
+- `default_mode` (Number) defaultMode is optional: mode bits used to set permissions on created files by default.
+Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
+YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
+Defaults to 0644.
+Directories within the path are not affected by this setting.
+This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
-- `items` (Attributes List) items if unspecified, each key-value pair in the Data field of the referencedConfigMap will be projected into the volume as a file whose name is thekey and content is the value.
-If specified, the listed keys will beprojected into the specified paths, and unlisted keys will not bepresent.
-If a key is specified which is not present in the ConfigMap,the volume setup will error unless it is marked optional.
-Paths must berelative and may not contain the '..' path or start with '..'. (see [below for nested schema](#nestedatt--spec--envoy--extra_volumes--config_map--items))
+- `items` (Attributes List) items if unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
+If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
+If a key is specified which is not present in the ConfigMap, the volume setup will error unless it is marked optional.
+Paths must be relative and may not contain the '..' path or start with '..'. (see [below for nested schema](#nestedatt--spec--envoy--extra_volumes--config_map--items))
-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+TODO: Add other useful fields. apiVersion, kind, uid?
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
 - `optional` (Boolean) optional specify whether the ConfigMap or its keys must be defined

 <a id="nestedatt--spec--envoy--extra_volumes--config_map--items"></a>